jlchmura/lpc-language-server/README.md

 ### this_object()

-By default, the type checker will assume `this_object()` to refer to the file in which you are working.
+By default, the type checker will assume `this_object()` refers to the file in which you are working.
 At runtime, that is not always the case, in particular when the file is included in a larger object.
-If needed, the type checker can be instructed to override object type of `this_object()` can be specified using a comment directive:
+If needed, the type checker can be instructed to override the object type of `this_object()` by using a comment directive placed at the top of the file:
 ```js
 // @this-object /std/living
 ```